 However, to keep things simple and not to over-complicate things dark roasts tend to produce a slightly sweeter coffee, as the natural sugars in the beans will caramelize.
 Also, dark coffee beans lose some of their caffeine and acid during the longer roasting process.

 On the other hand, the lighter roasts tend to be more bitter, slightly more acidic, and less sweet.
 If espresso is your preferred brew darkish roasts are going to be the better choice because these beans typically brew an espresso that’s sweet and less bitter.

 Here are some typical names you’ll notice on bags of coffee:

 - Dark/City Medium Roast: as I mentioned above darker roasts tend to be less bitter and acidic and will have slightly less caffeine.
 In most instances, this type is often sweeter than a medium roast.

-- Medium/House/American Roast: this tends to be the “cheap stuff” (Folgers, Nescafe, Yuban, etc.) and is often a medium roast that almost all of the lower-end coffee shops in America will use in their drip coffee machines.
+- Medium/House/American Roast: this tends to be the “cheap stuff” (Folgers, Nescafe, Yuban, etc.) and is often a medium roast that almost all of the lower-end coffee shops in America will use in their auto drip coffee machines.

 - Light/Cinnamon Roast: this roast tends to be very lightly roasted, has high amounts of caffeine, and is much more acidic and bitter.
 Nope, it doesn’t even taste of Cinnamon (contrary to the name) but the color is similar, and I guess this is how it picked up the Cinnamon name tag.
 You’ll probably struggle to get your hands on this kind of coffee.